Kerala State Road Transport Corporation: Discontinued services

+KSRTC owned an Ashok Leyland Vestibule (BS III 123 kW) bus, which operated in Thiruvananthapuram district and Kollam district.
+Passengers paid ordinary fares.
+This bus was gutted in a fire.

+Trailer buses had Ashok Leyland tractor units and Allwyn trailers.

 Subsidiaries

 Kerala Urban Road Transport Corporation

 In November 2014, Kerala Urban Road Transport Corporation (KURTC) was formed to operate low-floor buses procured with financial assistance from the Jawaharlal Nehru National Urban Renewal Mission (JNNURM).

 KSRTC SWIFT

 KSRTC SWIFT (K-SWIFT) is a company formed on 9 November 2021 by KSRTC with an aim to overcome the financial crisis faced by the corporation.
 K-SWIFT function independently within the KSRTC and operates the long-distance buses of the corporation.

 Zones

-There were 5 KSRTC zones until 2018: Thiruvananthapuram, Kollam, Ernakulam, Thrissur and Kozhikode.
-But it has been reduced to three in 2018.
+There were 5 KSRTC zones until 2018: Thiruvananthapuram, Kollam, Kochi, Thrissur and Kozhikode.
+But was reduced to three in 2018.

 The Thiruvananthapuram (south) zone, which includes three districts, has more buses.
-The north zone (which includes six districts) has 945 buses, most long-distance.
+The north zone (which includes six districts) has 945 buses, mostly long-distance.

 Depots and workshops

 KSRTC has 28 depots, 45 sub-depots, 19 operating centres, 28 stationmaster offices, five workshops and three staff-training colleges throughout the state.
 In 1995, the corporation established the Sree Chitra Thirunal College of Engineering in Pappanamcode at its central workshop.

 KSRTC has 28 station master (SM) offices in Ambalapuzha, Ayoor, Eenchakkal, Ernakulam Jetty, Ettumanoor, Iritty, Kadakkal, Kaliyakkavila, Kuthiyathode, Malayilkeezh, Mundakkayam, Nagarcoil, Ochira, Pattambi, Pothencode, Puthenkurishu, Tirur, Valanchery, Varkala, Vytila Hub, and staff-training colleges in Trivandrum, Ernakulam and Edappal.